gaurav-php/zend-framework-2-doctrine-2-skeleton/README.md

 Please note: ensure you have 'npm' as an alias for NodeJS components.

 This installation is aimed at Linux/Mac OSX platforms.

+For any questions or problems feel free to email me:
+Gaurav Malhotra - gaurav@level5websites.com